BeataTomasik/Portfolio/README.md

 ---
 # About me
 **Hello, my name is Beata Tomasik.
-I have graduated from the Faculty of Political Sciences of the Maria Curie-Skłodowska University in Lublin and I have completed postgraduate studies - Human resource management at the Warsaw School of Economics.
-I have always been interested in software development and software testing.
-My goal is to acquire new technical skills, which will help me to expand my knowledge of software testing**.

----
-## Tools
-- Greenshot
-- Jira
-- Trello
-- Postman
-- Zoom

----
-## Tech skills
-- Testing software
-- Creating test case
-- Reporting bugs
-- CMS WordPress
-- SQL
-- DevTools
-- SCRUM

----
+Since May 2021 I attend the Software Tester course at Software Development Academy (105 h)**.
+**Obtain knowledge from the course, webinars and additional trainings.
+I can say that I have information about working in Agile and Waterfall methodologies.
+I can use tools like: Greenshot, Jira, MantisHub, Azure DevOps, youTrack, testRail, Trello, Confluence**.

+**When it comes to using programs and applications that support automation and programming I use: Postman, DevTools, Selenium IDE**.

+**I also have basic knowledge, constantly developed, of relational databases and SQL language usage with the use of MySQL**.

-# I'm lerning from:
+## I'm lerning from:

-## Courses
+### Courses

 - [Wstęp do SQL: Zarządzanie danymi i tworzenie zapytań - khanacademy.org - basics of SQL](https://pl.khanacademy.org/computing/computer-programming/sql)
 - [SQL Zoo](https://sqlzoo.net/)

-## Webinars
+### Webinars

 - Dzień kariery kobiety w IT- Future Collars
 - Czy automatyzacja testów jest dla mnie?? - Tomasz Stelmach

-## Books
+### Books

 R.Smilgin - Zawód tester

-## Webs
+### Webs

 - [toniebug.pl](https://www.toniebug.pl)
 - [testerzy.pl](https://testerzy.pl/)